wilfredinni/python-cheatsheet/README.md

 /home
 ```

-You can get a relative path from a starting path to another path.
+You can get a relative path from a starting path to another path:

 Using `os.path` on \*nix: